I do not own the Fifty Shades Trilogy or its characters; those belong to E. L. James. However, my characters do belong to me.

 Then he begins to whimper, “Please forgive me.
 I tried Ella, I tried.
 I couldn’t find you.
 I can’t find Christian.
 Tell me where he is Ella.
 Help me find my nephew.”
 His pleading is followed by a loud crash and the sound of glass breaking.
 I won’t stand here anymore.

-I wrestle the key from Ella and fumble to get the door open as quickly as possible.
+I wrestle the key from Ella and fumble to get the door open.
 Inside, the room is pitch black and all sounds have stopped.
 It’s eerily quiet.
-“Emmett.”, I say cautiously, as I slowly venture into his room.
+“Emmett?.”
+I say, caution in my voice, as I slowly venture into his room.
 “Where are you Emmett?
 It’s Christian.
 Where are you?”

 Ella opens the heavy drapes, letting a stream of moonlight flood the room, to show Emmett on the floor beside the bed.
 Ella kneels next to him.